Full text of our Academic Regulations is below.

 Attention is called to the three sections immediately following, which specify rights of appeal and related regulations.

-The Provost may waive the academic progress standards for circumstances of poor health, family crisis or other signifi cant occurrence outside the control of the student.
+The Dean may waive the academic progress standards for circumstances of poor health, family crisis or other significant occurrences outside the control of the student.
 These circumstances must be documented by the student to demonstrate that they have had an adverse impact on the student’s performance.
 Students who receive a waiver of the standards of satisfactory progress will be on probation.
 All graduation requirements must be met.

 Appeal of Satisfactory Progress Standard

-Should a student disagree with the application of these satisfactory progress standards, he or she must first discuss the problem with the Provost.
-If still dissatisfied, the student may then appeal to the Academic Fairness Committee.
+Should a student disagree with the application of these satisfactory progress standards, he or she must first discuss the problem with the Dean.
+If still dissatisfied, the student may then appeal to the Academic Fairness Committee (see relevant section above).

 Reinstatement as a Regular Student